SAmrat-543/Lucky-Number-Generator/README.md

 This Python Project Randomly generates a unique Lucky Number.

 #1.
-Install "Pyinstaller" in CMD to convert .py file into .exe file
+Install "Pyinstaller" using CMD to convert .py file into .exe file

          cmd:>/ pip install pyinstaller